MyNameIsTrez/grug/README.md

 Search for `#define` in `grug.c` (with Ctrl+F).
 All the defines are configurable.

-If you want to allow your compiler to optimize `grug.c` extra hard, add `-DCRASH_ON_UNREACHABLE` during compilation.
+If you want to allow your compiler to optimize `grug.c` extra hard, add the compiler flag `-DCRASH_ON_UNREACHABLE`.